-After Prague is there's any destination in the Czech Republic that has achieved as much popularity it has to be Karlstejn Castle.
-Located just 30 kms southwest of Prague in a town by the same name, it is a common day trip destination for those who are interested in exploring something new and challenging.
+Karlstejn Castle is the most famous tourist destination in the Czech Republic after Prague.
+Karlstejn Castle can be easily reached by train or car.
+Located around 30 kms southwest of Prague in a town by the same name, it is a common day trip destination for those who are interested in exploring something new and challenging.

 Roman Emperor Charles IV built Karlstejn Castle in 1348 AD to safeguard Imperial Regalia as well as the Royal Crown jewels, holy relics and many other royal treasures.
 Over the years, the castle was renovated and reconstructed changing its look several times.
 The latest Disneyland look is from the last restoration that took place at the end of the 19th century by neo-Gothic architect Josef Mocker.